 If you care for your aging parents or other family members, you may want to create a trust under the will, to ensure the continuance of that care.
 Your estate lawyer can help you draft these wishes.

-The estate administration fee (probate fee) can quickly add up in Ontario.
-The fee is calculated at the rate of $250 for the first $50,000 of the value of the estate and $15 for each additional $1,000 with no upper limit.
-So, on assets worth $1,000,000 (which can be a combination of your real property, bank accounts, various plans etc), your estate trustee can end up paying $14,500 as estate administration fee, which is equivalent to 1.45% of the estate.
+The estate certificate tax can quickly add up in Ontario.
+Since January 2020, if the estate is valued at $50,000 or less, there is no tax.
+For estates valued at more than $50,000, there is a tax of $15 for each $1,000 (after the initial $50,000) with no upper limit.
+So, on assets worth $1,000,000 (which can be a combination of your real property, bank accounts, various plans, etc), your estate trustee can end up paying $14,250 as an estate certificate tax.

-Your estate lawyer can help you structure your assets in ways that can potentially reduce probate fee.
+Your estate lawyer can help you structure your assets in ways that can potentially reduce this estate certificate (probate) tax.
 It is important to remember that if you do not leave a will or leave an ill-planned will, your estate trustee or heirs may end up paying a significant amount of probate fee.

 Private Business Owners

 Private business owners may need a separate will to cover their business assets and income.
-As state above, probate fee is significant in Ontario and if business assets are included in the estate value, the estate administration fee (probate fee) may increase.
+As state above, estate certificate tax is significant in Ontario and if business assets are included in the estate value, the estate administration fee (probate fee) may increase.
 Ontario permits individuals to create multiple wills and private business owners should take advantage of the same.
 Your estate lawyer can help you plan for your business assets.
 For more details, refer to this article.